hillar/CDMCS/suricata/day_1/SingleHostConfig.md

 ## HOME_NET and ports
-As a bare minimum, you should define your home network:
+Again, as a bare minimum, you should define your home network:
 ```
 root@secx:~# grep 'HOME_NET' /etc/suricata/suricata.yaml
     HOME_NET: "[192.168.0.0/16,10.0.0.0/8,172.16.0.0/12]"